Louis de Clermont, seigneur de Bussy: Assassination attempt

 By 1575, many Catholic nobles were disillusioned with the crown, forming an alliance with the Protestant nobility as the Malcontents.
-With this movement entering war against the crown, the kings brother Alençon saw advantage in providing the movement a royal figurehead.
+With this movement entering war against the crown, the king's brother Alençon saw advantage in providing the movement a royal figurehead.
 As a result, the king conscious of his brothers manoeuvrers maintained him at court in conditions approximating house arrest.
-At this time Alençon became close to Bussy, who was keen to fight with the kings favourites.
+At this time Alençon became close to Bussy, who was keen to fight with the king's favourites.
 Alongside his position as a 'brave' of Alençon, Bussy further aggravated the king through his relationship with Marguerite de Valois, the king of Navarre's wife.
 Bussy wrote many stanzas of poetry for his love.
 The king was not pleased with Bussy for his association with Alençon, and arranged for Louis de Béranger du Guast to kill him.
 Navarre for his part had one of Marguerite's filles d'honneur dismissed for acting as an intermediary between the queen and Bussy.
 Marguerite meanwhile spoke lovingly of Bussy in her memoires.

 On Henri's instruction, Guast secured the services of 12 men for his attack, and one night as Bussy was departing from the Louvre they fell upon him, but Bussy was able to evade their attacks.
 Frustrated in his attempt, the king turned on Marguerite for her extra marital relationship.
 Bussy meanwhile vowed to have his vengeance on his attackers, but was talked down and persuaded that it was in his interest to leave court for the moment, many young nobles followed him in his departure.